Rievaulx Terrace

-Rievaulx Terrace is a site located in the North York Moors National Park, in North Yorkshire, England, overlooking Rievaulx Abbey and owned by the National Trust.
+Rievaulx Terrace is a site located in the North York Moors National Park, in North Yorkshire, England, overlooking Rievaulx Abbey, owned by the National Trust, but operated by English Heritage as a joint attraction with nearby Rievaulx Abbey.
 The site is a grass-covered terrace following a serpentine course across the side of a wooded escarpment overlooking the ruins of the abbey.
 At either end of the terrace stand two mid-18th century follies: small Palladian temples.

 History

 The Terrace is on land that was, until the Dissolution of the Monasteries, owned by Rievaulx Abbey.
 It was then granted to Thomas Manners, 1st Earl of Rutland and it passed from him to the George Villiers, 1st Duke of Buckingham.
 On the death of his son, George Villiers, 2nd Duke of Buckingham, it was sold to Sir Charles Duncombe in 1687 and inherited by his nephew Thomas Duncombe in 1711.

 The site was created in 1758 by Thomas Duncombe III who had inherited it from his father along with the adjoining Helmsley estate (now Duncombe Park) some ten years previously.
 His desire was to complement, and perhaps even surpass, the more formal terrace and temples laid out in about 1730 by his father at Duncombe Park house a mile away.
 It is thought that he may have planned to join the two terraces by a scenic drive along the River Rye.

 Duncombe's descendant, Charles Duncombe, 3rd Earl of Feversham, the last earl, died in 1963.
 In 1972 the site and the adjoining woods were purchased by the National Trust.
+The site is now jointly operated by the English Heritage alongside adjacent Rievaulx Abbey, allowing visitors to only have to purchase one combined ticket.